PXLAIRobotics/ROS2JazzyDocker/README.md

 - **Windows users**: use the **VMware VM** (recommended for the workshop).
 Jump to: [Windows Setup (VMware VM)](#windows-setup-vmware-vm)
 - **Linux/macOS users**: use the **Docker + KasmVNC** environment from this repo.
 Jump to: [Linux/macOS Setup (Docker + KasmVNC)](#linuxmacos-setup-docker--kasmvnc)

+Take into account that you'll need about **16 GB** of free space on your hard drive.

 ## Windows Setup (VMware VM)